Huelse/SEAL-Python/README.md

 This project is still testing now, if any errors occurred, new an [Issue](https://github.com/Huelse/pyseal/issues) please.

-Here is a compiled dynamic link library [Download-Link](https://drive.google.com/file/d/1QZzKYjwI543gk1ltw11753zqN1OD83I3/view?usp=sharing).
+Here is a compiled dynamic link library [build in ubuntu18.04](https://drive.google.com/file/d/1QZzKYjwI543gk1ltw11753zqN1OD83I3/view?usp=sharing).

 If you are interested, come and join us.